Total Pageviews

 C) Heli-Hike that gives you the return helicopter ride plus a 2.5 hour hike on the upper parts of the glacier

-D) Guided Ice Walk with a full briefing & equipment that is needed for ice climbing
+D) Guided Ice Walk with a full briefing, plus with equipment that is needed for ice climbing

 As you can see i opt for the Guided Ice Hike;

-First there is the full briefing on safety at the Glacier Base Building plus then the guide will equip you with all the gear needed
+First there is the full instruction on safety at the Glacier Base Building, plus then the guide will equip you with all the gear needed

-But i noticed some of the folks here we not certainly dressed for the elements but for an amusement ride as in; dress shoes, shirt/tie & even baby strollers 😏
+During our classroom session i noticed some of the folks here we not certainly dressed for the elements, but for an amusement ride as in; dress shoes, shirt/tie and even baby strollers 😏

-One of the guides came over & told me that the walk out to the glacier tells us who is going on
+One of the guides noticed my concern, then came over and told me that the walk out to the glacier tells us who is going onto Franz Joseph.......phew!

-The history of crampons goes back to 1929 when Laurent Grivel made the brilliant invention of two front points allowing climbers to stand face up when scaling the steep ice & snow
+The history of crampons goes back to 1929 when Laurent Grivel made the brilliant invention of two front points allowing climbers to stand face up when scaling the steep ice and snow

-To the top & as far as safety will allows us to go 😀✌
+To the top (as far as safety will allows us to go) because of the crevasses, avalanches plus falling ice

 At first your cautious; but because Franz Joseph sits amidst a rainforest (the ice is considered soft)

-Unfortunately due to climate change in the past ten years Franz Joseph has lost almost 1.6kms or 1 mile of ice
+Unfortunately due to climate change in the past ten years Franz Joseph has lost almost 1.6kms (1 mile) of its mass

 Estimates say by the year 2100 there will be probably no ice left in the head of the valley where the glacier sits now.

-A) The Franz Joseph Glacier Walk is a 30 minute return plus it is without any steep climbs & has a viewing area
+A) The Franz Joseph Glacier Walk; a short thirty minute return, plus it is without any steep climbs and has an observation deck

-B) Fox Glacier South Side Walk is a two hour return hike without difficulty plus also has great viewing areas
+B) Fox Glacier South Side Trek; is a two hour roundtrip hike without difficulty plus also has great viewing areas

-C) Roberts Point Track is a five hour return trek with an adventurous element to it.
+C) Roberts Point Track; is a five hour out-and-back walk with an adventurous element to it.

-It has swing bridges, side streams & open areas of rock plus the viewing area platform that sits at 2000 feet above.
+It has swing bridges, side streams and open areas of rock plus the viewing area platform that sits at 2000 feet above

-This gives you a view of the glacier, mountain peaks & valley below
+This gives you a view of the glacier, mountain peaks plus valley below

-D) Alex Knob is a eight hour return hike so for only experienced walkers, but well worth it for the views of the glacier, Sothern Alps & surrounding landscape
+D) Alex Knob; is a eight hour there and back hike so for only experienced walkers, but well worth it for the views of the glacier, Sothern Alps and surrounding landscape

-There were two brothers from Australia who were crushed to death when hundreds of tonnes of ice fell on them because they walked beyond the warning signs
+There were two brothers from Australia who were crushed to death when hundreds of tons of ice fell on them because they walked beyond the warning signs

-So again people; NATURE CAN KILL YOU, so respect the surroundings & the guides who are here to show you how to enjoy the area safely
+So again people; NATURE CAN KILL YOU, so respect the surroundings and listen to the guides who are here to show you how to enjoy the area safely

 As i finish my latest adventure;